 Laccase activity on 2,6-dimethoxyphenol

-SilA and sLac activity was measured spectrophotometrically at 468 nm (ε = 49,600 M−1 cm−1) using 1 mM 2,6-dimethoxyphenol (DMP, and 20 mM sodium phosphate, pH 8.0.
-One unit of activity (U) is defined as the amount of enzyme required to transform 1 μmol of substrate to product per minute at 30 °C.
+SilA and sLac activity was measured spectrophotometrically at 468 nm (ε = 49,600 M−1 cm−1) using 1 mM 2,6-dimethoxyphenol (DMP, (≥98% Sigma-Aldrich, St. Louis, USA) and 20 mM sodium phosphate, pH 8.0.
+One unit of activity (U) is defined as the amount of enzyme required to transform 1 μmol of substrate to product per minute at 30 °C. Thermal stability at 50 °C was determined using DMP after preincubation of the enzyme up to 3 days.

 SilA activity on lignin model compounds and purified lignin